 This flexibility creates interesting possibilities as well as some procedural puzzles.
-(For a general account of the H-1B requirements, see “H-1B Visa to the U.S.: Who Qualifies?”)
+(For a general account of the H-1B requirements, see H-1B Visa to the U.S.: Who Qualifies?.)

-The U.S. Labor Department requires employers to pay H-1B workers at least the going rate ("prevailing wage") in their area for the type of work they do, and more if the employer pays more to other workers doing the same job.
+The U.S. Department of Labor requires employers to pay H-1B workers at least the going rate ("prevailing wage") in their area for the type of work they do, and more if the employer pays more to other workers doing the same job.
 This requirement applies to part-time as well as to full-time jobs.
 Thus, though you can work any number of hours, and a variable number of hours per week or per month, each employer must pay you at an hourly rate that satisfies this wage rule.
 The wage rate and hours for part-time jobs can be tricky to represent in the H-1B paperwork; you and your employer might want to consult an immigration attorney for help.

-If you find a second H-1B job when you are already employed in H-1B status, however, then your new H-1B employer will be able to petition for you right away, even if the yearly supply of H-1B slots has already been used up.
+If you find a second H-1B job when already employed in H-1B status, however, your new H-1B employer will be able to petition for you right away, even if the yearly supply of H-1B slots has already been used up.
 This is because you have already been counted against the cap.

-Your overall stay in H-1B status is generally limited to six years (though important exceptions apply if your employer has started the green card process for you— see “How Long an H-1B Worker Can Stay in the United States”).
-It would be nice if part-time work counted proportionately against this six-year limit, so that, for example, you could stay twelve years if you worked only half-time.
+Your overall stay in H-1B status is ordinarily limited to six years (though important exceptions apply if your employer has started the green card process for you— see How Long an H-1B Worker Can Stay in the United States).
+It would be nice if part-time work counted proportionately against this six-year limit, so that, for example, you could stay 12 years if you worked only half-time.
 But that isn't the way it works: What counts is your actual period of stay in the U.S. in H-1B status, not how much H-1B authorized work you've done.